Ferlab-Ste-Justine/terraform-libvirt-smrtlink-server/README.md

 - **fluentbit**: Fluent Bit configuration for log routing and metrics collection.
 It is an object with the following fields:
   - **enabled**: If set to false (the default), Fluent Bit will not be installed.
   - **smrtlink_tag**: Tag to assign to logs coming from Smrt-link.
+  - **s3_backup_tag**: Tag to assign to logs coming from the s3 backup service, if it is enabled.
+  - **s3_restore_tag**: Tag to assign to logs coming from the s3 restore service which runs once when the vm is created, if it is enabled.
   - **node_exporter_tag**: Tag for logs from the Prometheus node exporter.
   - **metrics**: Configuration for metrics collection.
   - **forward**: Configuration for the forward plugin to communicate with a remote Fluentbit node.